 Lottery winnings are reported to the IRS and, in turn, will be seen by the SSA.
 If you do not report and explain the source of this income, it might get you into trouble with the SSA.
 Worse, they may count it as part of your earnings for the month.

 If you’re receiving SSI, then that’s all the more reason to report your lottery winnings.
 When the IRS informs the SSA of your lottery earnings, you may get charged with overpayment.
-As such, you will have to return all the SSI payments you received during the time you are not eligible for SSI.
+You will have to return all the SSI payments you received in the months you are not eligible for SSI.

 About The Author